CocoaPods/CocoaPods/CONTRIBUTING.md

 ## Bug reports

+In short, since you are most likely a developer, provide a ticket that you _yourself_ would _like_ to receive.

 We are **not** here to support your individual projects.
 We depend on _you_ (the community) to contribute in making the tool better for everyone.
 So debug and reduce your own issues before creating a ticket and let us know of all the things you tried and their outcome.